 &lt;sup>10 Beadlet or spray dried form can be used assuming there is no carryover of antioxidants not approved in codex.

-This is the recommended amount if there is no process loss.
+&lt;sup>11 This is the recommended amount if there is no process loss.
 If process losses have been demonstrated by a study appropriate over dosage should be applied to ensure that analytical target is reached